sharadmv/sharadvikram.com/posts/bayesian-classifier.md

 More formally, we're given a weight, $x$, and want to determine the class of fish, $y = \\{\text{salmon}, \text{trout}\\}$.

-In this post, we're going to do supervised learning, or we'll have labeled training data.
+In this post, we're going to do supervised learning, meaning we'll have labeled training data.
 Specifically, we'll have a set of weights associated with salmon and a set of weights associated with trouts.
-In a later post on unsupervised learning, we'll have unlabeled training data, or we'll have data where each point could either belong to salmon or trout.
+In a later post on unsupervised learning, we'll have unlabeled training data, meaning we'll have data where each point could either a salmon or a trout.

 ## Random Variables